Crockpot Christmas Candy

 ingredients for crockpot candy on table

-• Almond Bark – You can usually find the almong bark on the baking aisle during the holiday season.
-If you can’t find it there I always have luck finding it a craft store such as Micheal’s.
-You can also use candy melts that are found at craft stores.
+Almond Bark – You can usually find the almond bark on the baking aisle during the holiday season.
+If you can’t find it there I always have luck finding it a craft store such as Michael’s (or any craft store).

-• Peanuts – Find dry roasted peanut or regular salted peanuts.
+Peanuts – Find dry roasted peanuts or regular salted peanuts.

-• Sprinkles – You can use Chrismas sprinkles or even fall sprinkles.
+Sprinkles – You can use Christmas sprinkles or even fall sprinkles.

 collage about how to make crockpot candy in slow cooker